Classification of 7-dimensional Einstein nilradicals: Introduction

 It is known that the variety of $n$-dimensional complex nilpotent Lie algebra laws, $\nilvarc$, is reducible for any $n\geq 7$ (cf. \cite{KHAKIMDJANOV1}).
 For the natural action of $\Glc$ on $\lamnc$, by applying Kirwan's stratification and convexity properties of the moment map, it follows that each irreducible component $\mathcal{C}_i$ of $\nilvarc$ can be obtained as the closure of its unique stratum of minimum norm (cf. \cite{FERNANDEZ-CULMA2}).
 There are finitely many strata and are parameterized by the moment map images of the critical points of the squared norm of the moment map that belong to $\nilvarc$ (which are precisely Einstein nilradicals).
-It follows from the classification of $7$-dimensional Einstein nilradicals obtained in the present paper that the two irreducible components of $\mathfrak{N}_7(\CC)$ are respectively the closures of the strata corresponding to the Einstein nilradicals of eigenvalue type $(1<2<3<4<5; 2,1,2,1,1)$ and $(1<2<3<4<5<6<7;1,...,1)$.
-We note that the stratum associated to the first type above has actually minimal norm over all strata of $\mathfrak{N}_7(\CC)$, although a third stratum has smaller norm than the second one, the strata attached to the type $(16<21<37<48<53<69<90;1,...,1)$ (see Tables 1 and 2).
+It follows from the classification of $7$-dimensional Einstein nilradicals obtained in the present paper that the two irreducible components of $\mathfrak{N}_7(\CC)$ are respectively the closures of the strata corresponding to the Einstein nilradicals of eigenvalue type $(1<2<3<4<5; 2,1,2,1,1)$ (Table 1, algebra $17$) and $(1<2<3<4<5<6<7;1,...,1)$ (Table 1, algebras $1(i_\lambda)$ with $\lambda\neq 0,1$ and $1(iii)$, and Table 2, algebras $5$ and $14$) (see definition \ref{einNIL}).
+We note that the stratum associated to the first type above has actually minimal norm over all strata of $\mathfrak{N}_7(\CC)$, although a third stratum has smaller norm than the second one, the strata attached to the type $(16<21<37<48<53<69<90;1,...,1)$ (Table 2, algebra $13$).
 A characterization of the strata of minimum norm in the irreducible components of $\mathfrak{N}_n(\CC)$ for $n$ large, may be very useful in the study of many problems on the variety of Lie algebra laws, as for instance rigidity of nilpotent Lie algebras (a conjecture attributed to Mich{\`e}le Vergne says that for $n$ sufficiently large, there do not exist nilpotent Lie algebras which have Zariski-open orbit in $\nilvarc$).